xymaxim/mubi.py/README.md

 ## Usage

-First, type `pip install mubi` to get it.

-Then, to access the most interesting part of the [mubi.com](http://mubi.com) content you'll need to be logged in.
+To access the most interesting part of the [mubi.com](http://mubi.com) content you'll need to be logged in.
 It's time for `mubi.py`:
 ```python
 >>> from mubi import login, mubicom
 >>> session, me = login('email', 'password', identify=True)